Best Fishing Lines and Fishing Hooks in Kenya: Durability, Types, Costs, and Professional Use

 Types of Fishing Hooks

-Designed to hook fish in the corner of the mouth, making catch-and-release easier.
-Ideal for conservation-minded anglers.
+Designed to hook fish in the corner of the mouth, ideal for catch-and-release fishing.

-Commonly used for artificial baits and larger freshwater species.
+Commonly used with artificial baits and larger species.

-Short-shanked and curved, these are ideal for small baits and delicate presentations.
+Short-shanked hooks for small baits and precise presentations.

 Hook Materials and Durability

-• Coated Hooks: Nickel or tin coatings provide extra corrosion protection.
+• Coated hooks: Nickel or tin coatings improve corrosion resistance

 Cost of Fishing Hooks in Kenya